News & Trending Jobs & Career News

 Sommelier

-If your passion for wine extends beyond drinking it, a job as a sommelier might be of interest.
+If, unlike me, you actually know something about wine beyond which type you prefer, a job as a sommelier might be of interest.
 A sommelier, or wine steward, manages everything from identifying and purchasing an organization’s wine collection to its proper storage and promotion.
 You’ll likely work with kitchen staff to develop food and wine pairings, as well.

 Bingo manager